 In Georgia, even while you are catching up on your mortgage payments or trying a home loan modification to save your home, your creditors can put your home in a pre-foreclosure status.
 And you cannot file bankruptcy to keep your home after the foreclosure.

 Missing more than three mortgage payments or filing of a Notice of Default may make foreclosure inevitable, but even at this stage, there are certain strategies you can use to stop the foreclosure process.

 Foreclosures in Georgia are notoriously creditor-friendly.
 Stopping a foreclosure in this state is not that easy since it doesn’t require court’s approval.
 The only absolute way to stop a foreclosure sale in Georgia is by filing a bankruptcy case.

 A foreclosure is an unfortunate event in anybody’s life.
-Deal with the situation in a professional manner by at once contacting a qualified foreclosure defense attorney, who will be your best guide.
+Deal with the situation in a professional manner by at once contacting a qualified foreclosure Galler Law attorney, in Atlanta, Georgia.